chiragsinhal/Hacktoberfest-1/README.md

 This repository is created for contributions for hacktoberfest

-You can add file or edit this as click on pull request to make your contribution count
+You can add file or edit this as click on pull request to make your contribution count And everything is so grest in open source